Cookies on this website

 Study aims

-People who carry a specific genetic change, known as C9orf72 hexanucleotide repeat expansion, are at high risk of developing amyotrophic lateral sclerosis (ALS, also known as motor neuron disease, MND) and a rare form of dementia called frontotemporal dementia (FTD).
+People who have a specific genetic change, known as the C9orf72 hexanucleotide repeat expansion, are at higher risk of developing amyotrophic lateral sclerosis (ALS, also known as motor neuron disease, MND) or a rare form of dementia called frontotemporal dementia (FTD).

 WHO CAN TAKE PART IN THE STUDY?